MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tips.md

 # Tips on Computing with Big Data in R

 Big data is ubiquitous.
 The good news is that it provides great opportunities for the data analyst.
 With more data comes more information and more insight.
 You can relax assumptions required with smaller data sets and let the data speak for itself.
 But big data also presents problems.
 The size of data sets is now increasing much more rapidly than the speed of single cores, of RAM, and of hard drives.
-Most software tools aren’t handling this well; many of us have experienced that moment when our data has grown just a little too big—and our software has stopped working.
+Many tools can't handle this well; when data is too big, the software stops working.

-The use of the R statistical programming language has seen phenomenal growth because of R’s flexibility and power.
-Cutting-edge algorithms are written in R, and analysts love it for quick prototyping.
-But R users are faced with two big problems when scaling to big data: capacity and speed.
-Data sets typically must fit into memory, and even if they can, there are limits to what types of analyses can be done.
-Even without a capacity limit, computation may be too slow to be useful.
+When it comes to big data, R users are faced with two issues related to scale: capacity and speed.
+In R, data sets typically must fit into memory, but even so, there are limits to what types of analyses can be done.
+In some cases, computation may be too slow to be useful.

 If you are used to working with smaller data sets in R, you will want to think differently about how you perform your analyses when using big data.
 If you are used to working in a High Performance Computing (HPC) environment, you will also want to think differently when you add analysis of big data to the picture.
 High Performance Computing is CPU centric, typically focusing on using many cores to perform lots of processing on small amounts of data.
 High Performance Analytics (HPA) is data centric.
 The focus is on feeding data to the cores—on disk I/O, data locality, efficient threading, and data management in RAM.

-The **RevoScaleR** package that is included with Microsoft R Server and Microsoft R Client provides tools and examples for addressing the speed and capacity issues involved in High Performance Analytics.
+The **RevoScaleR** package that is included with Microsoft R Server provides tools and examples for addressing the speed and capacity issues involved in High Performance Analytics.
 It provides data management and analysis functionality that scales from small, in-memory data sets to huge data sets stored on disk.
 The analysis functions are threaded to use multiple cores, and computations can be distributed across multiple computers (nodes) on a cluster or in the cloud.

-Here are some tips for handling big data with R:
+In this article, we'll review some tips for handling big data with R.

 ## Upgrade Your Hardware

 It is always best to start with the easiest things first, and in some cases getting a better computer, or improving the one you have, can help a great deal.
 Usually the most important consideration is memory.
 If you are analyzing data that just about fits in R on your current system, getting more memory will not only let you finish your analysis, it is also likely to speed things up by a lot.
 This is because your operating system starts to “thrash” when it gets low on memory, removing some things from memory to let others continue to run.
 This can slow your system to a crawl.
 Getting more cores can also help, but only up to a point.
 R itself can generally only use one core at a time internally.
 In addition, for many data analysis problems the bottlenecks are disk I/O and the speed of RAM, so efficiently using more than 4 or 8 cores on commodity hardware can be difficult.

-## Upgrade Your Software

-Some software is simply more optimized for use with big data.
-For instance, getting better math libraries can greatly speed some computations.
-R allows its core math libraries to be replaced, and in Microsoft R Server and R Client they are replaced with extremely fast, threaded libraries.
-And, of course, the ***RevoScaleR*** package provides the underlying high-performance compute engine used by its Big Data Big Analytics algorithms.

 ## Minimize Copies of Data